acenet-arc/cloud_from_a_to_z/_episodes/15-day2-os-command-line-setup.md

 ~~~
 {: .output}

 In this case we can see that the package `python3-openstackclient` provides the OpenStack Command-line Client for Python 3.
+Python is a programing language which is used heavily by OpenStack.
+In fact the command line tools are written with Python, and there is a Python application programing interface (API) which allows you to write programs in Python which can perform actions on your OpenStack projects.
+Python 3 is the current major version of Python, though Python 2 is still frequently used.
 We can install this package with
 ~~~
 $ sudo apt install python3-openstackclient -y
 ~~~